SchumacherFM/Magento-PGP/README.md

 Secure emails in Magento via PGP / GPG email encryption.

 Customers and shop owners can upload their public key and each email sent to their address will be automatically encrypted.
+That means if a email will leave the webserver via Magento this module will lookup via email address for a public key in the database and encrypts the email before it will be sent out.

 This module uses: